Web & Product Design

 Platforms like Squarespace or Wix can be a good starting point for tiny organisations without technical resources.
 They are easy to use but offer far less flexibility and can be difficult to migrate away from as you grow.

-Large, enterprise-level platforms like Blackbaud are on the other end of the spectrum.
+Large, enterprise-level platforms, such as Blackbaud, are on the other end of the spectrum.
 These can be incredibly powerful but are often prohibitively expensive and lock you into a proprietary system.

 The Engine Room Essentials

-Regardless of the platform, don't skimp on two things.
+Regardless of the platform, don’t skimp on two things.
 First, get reliable, fast website hosting.
-A slow-loading website will kill your donation conversions.
+A slow-loading website can significantly impact your donation conversions.
 Second, install Google Analytics from day one.
 You cannot improve what you do not measure.
 It will give you invaluable insight into who your visitors are and how they use your site.

 Real-World Examples: Who’s Getting It Right?